sainnr/sbt-scala-wsdl-template/README.md

 # SBT Scala template with auto-generated WSDL

+The SBT project kickstarter template that encapsulates all the dirty work around WSDL and raw Java beans generation for WSDL.
+The goal is to automate and hide this legacy boilerplate code and keep your Scala project pristine in the VCS.

 ### Overview

-This sample SBT project template aims to encapsulate all the dirty work with WSDL and raw Java bean generation for projects in Scala with WSDL, by automating this nasty process and cleaning up your beautiful VCS out of this mock code.

 To use legacy SOAP services, you are often required to generate Java beans based on the WSDL schema.
-With such sample template, this can be done automatically when you build the project (precisely speaking, with ``sbt compile``), but also could be invoked manually with ``bin/wsdl_import.sh`` script provided.
+With a template like this, this can be done automatically when you build the project (precisely speaking, with ``sbt compile``), but also could be invoked manually with the ``bin/wsdl_import.sh`` script.

-The main WSDL generation routine is handled by ``wsdl`` subproject, which produces plain Java beans into its src folder and frees the repository from holding them under VCS.
+The main WSDL generation routine is handled by ``wsdl`` subproject, which produces plain Java beans into its own `src` folder and protects the repository from holding them under VCS.
-WSDL generation itself employs nothing but native Java (as well as for executing SOAP calls) so the client stays clear from unnecessary 3rd parties, having just essential logging & testing ones.
+WSDL generation itself employs nothing but native Java's `wsimport` (also, using JRE's `rt.jar` for executing SOAP calls) so the client stays clear from unnecessary 3rd parties, having just essential logging & testing ones.
-A WSDL file could be also placed locally (e.g. ``/bin/wsdl_local/nl.xml``) if it requires a little fixture in XML schema for ``wsimport`` to be able to generate Java beans out of it.
-See comments in the sh file.
+A WSDL file could be also placed locally (e.g. ``/bin/wsdl_local/nl.xml``) if it requires a little fixture in the XML schema for ``wsimport`` to be able to generate Java beans out of it.
+Check comments in the sh file for more details.

 ### Typical usage

+Start with ``sbt compile`` to conveniently set an IDE project, so all the Java bean sources would be produced for you and the IDE would be able to link dependencies.
+For coding, instantiate a SOAP service as usual and continue using the generated code.

 Feel free to fork this repo and start your project with this template.
 Or just copy-paste what you're interested in.

-Start with ``sbt compile`` to conveniently set an IDE project, so all the Java bean sources would be produced for you and the IDE would be able to link dependencies.
-When coding, instantiate a SOAP service as usual and continue using the generated code.

 ### Building and publishing